PhilippeBekaert/hdspeconf/doc/AIOPro.md

 **Phones**

-Sets to head-phone output level.
+Sets the head-phone output level.
 "Lo-Power" offers reduced background noise on highly sensitive headphones.

 **S/PDIF In**

-Selects the hardware S/PDIF input:
+Selects the S/PDIF input connector to use:
 - "Optical": take S/PDIF from the TOSLINK input connector (otherwise used for ADAT input).
 - "Coaxial": take S/PDIF from the white RCA connector on the digital audio break-out cable.
 - "Internal": take S/PDIF from the internal S/PDIF input jumper on the sound card, useful to connect the sound card to an internal CD player, for instance.